About Fertility

 Nausea is a Clear Physical Sign That the Promise of Pregnancy

 Nausea is pregnancy, for most.
 Initially, it is welcomed – nausea is a clear physical sign that the promise of pregnancy (and birth) is secured.
 But that validation turns quickly to a relentless truth for many.
-Although the symptoms resolve mid-pregnancy regardless of severity, it is only time that outlasts.
-And during this time, the cycle of hypovolemia (dehydration) and weight loss feeds the symptoms.
-Women with significant hypovolemia and nausea can benefit from IV fluid hydration and anti-emetics.
+Although the nausea usually resolves mid-pregnancy regardless of severity, the cycle of hypovolemia (dehydration) and weight loss feeds the symptoms.

 At home, diet, fluids and medications can help to stem this tide.
 Additionally, the avoidance of environmental “triggers” such as visuals and smells should be avoided.
 Every pregnancy is different and there becomes a discovered balance of meal frequency, size, accepted level of nausea and understanding.
 Of course, it is balanced by health risks and lifestyle.